-- (1) Two times (2x) the overnight guest occupancy for properties where neighboring dwellings are 200 ft or less from the rental dwelling or the property is less than 2 acres in area. - (2) Three times (3x) the overnight guest occupancy for properties where neighboring dwellings are more than 200 ft from the rental dwelling and the property is 2 acres or greater in area - 4.
-Rental Property Management and Notifications - a) The rental owner, operator, or manager shall designate a local contact who meets the following requirements: - (1) Is available 24 hours/day, seven days per week. - (2) Can respond by phone within 60 minutes and in-person within 120 minutes of notification. - (3) Has administrative authority over the property and guests. - (4) Has knowledge of the vacation rental unit, the property, rental and County/Township rules, standards, and procedures. - b) The rental owner, operator, or manager shall provide the name and phone number of the contact in subpart a) above to the Township at the time of licensing and to all property owners within 200 ft of the rental property boundary.
-Any change of contact or contact information shall be noticed as above to the Township and neighbors within 10 days of the change. - c) The following information shall be posted within the rental unit in a prominent location so as to be easily visible and read by the guests: - (1) The full name and phone number of the owner or operator - (2) The full name and phone number of the local contact person or local management agent - (3) Local emergency contact information (police, fire, ambulance, septic maintainer) - (4) Aerial image of the property clearly showing property boundaries, parking areas, shore recreational facilities, garbage receptacles, septic treatment system. - (5) The maximum number of overnight guests and total guest capacity of the property. - (6) The maximum number of parking spaces. - (7) Any applicable County or township ordinances governing noise, parking, pets, or lakes (AIS laws, water surface zoning). - (8) A copy of the Douglas County Good Neighbor Brochure. - d) The total permitted overnight guest occupancy and the total number of persons permitted on the property shall be included on all advertisements or webbased reservation service pages.
+- (2.)
+Three times (3x) the overnight guest occupancy for properties where neighboring dwellings are more than 200 ft from the rental dwelling and the property is 2 acres or greater in area - 4.
+Rental Property Management and Notifications - a.
+The rental owner, operator, or manager shall designate a local contact who meets the following requirements: - (1.)
+Is available 24 hours/day, seven days per week. - (2.)
+Can respond by phone within 60 minutes and in-person within 120 minutes of notification. - (3.)
+Has administrative authority over the property and guests. - (4.)
+Has knowledge of the vacation rental unit, the property, rental and County/Township rules, standards, and procedures. - b.
+The rental owner, operator, or manager shall provide the name and phone number of the contact in Subpart a) above to the Township at the time of licensing and to all property owners within 200 ft of the rental property boundary.
+Any change of contact or contact information shall be noticed as above to the Township and neighbors within 10 days of the change. - c.
+The following information shall be posted within the rental unit in a prominent location so as to be easily visible and read by the guests: - (1.)
+The full name and phone number of the owner or operator - (2.)
+The full name and phone number of the local contact person or local management agent - (3.)
+Local emergency contact information (police, fire, ambulance, septic maintainer) - (4.)
+Aerial image of the property clearly showing property boundaries, parking areas, shore recreational facilities, garbage receptacles, septic treatment system. - (5.)
+The maximum number of overnight guests and total guest capacity of the property. - (6.)
+The maximum number of parking spaces. - (7.)
+Any applicable County or township ordinances governing noise, parking, pets, or lakes (AIS laws, water surface zoning). - (8.)
+A copy of the Douglas County Good Neighbor Brochure. - d.
+The total permitted overnight guest occupancy and the total number of persons permitted on the property shall be included on all advertisements or web-based reservation service pages. - e. e) Prior to occupancy, the owner, operator, or manager shall: - (1.)
+Obtain the full name, address, and vehicle license plate information from the person renting the property.